mattkimlinger/Zenfolio_Scrape/README.md

 ## HOW TO USE

 Designed and tested on a Window's Machine.
-May or may not work on other machines
+Driver configurations may need to change in order to work on other machines

 ### Prerequisites:
 * python 1 installed